TouchDesigner/TouchEngine-macOS/README.md

 When transferring textures the contents of which should be kept (ie transferring inputs to TouchEngine, and outputs from TouchEngine), a Vulkan memory barrier is required.
 For inputs, perform the barrier to the image layout returned from `TEInstanceGetVulkanReleaseImageLayout()` and then provide the old and new layouts to `TEInstanceAddVulkanTextureTransfer()`.
 You can change the image layout the instance transfers textures to by calling `TEInstanceSetVulkanAcquireImageLayout()` once.
 This will determine the new layout you receive from `TEInstanceGetVulkanTextureTransfer()`.

-When transferring textures the contents of which can be discarded, use a regular texture transfer with `TEInstanceAddTextureTransfer()` or `TEInstanceGetTextureTransfer()`.
+When transferring buffers, and when transferring textures the contents of which can be discarded, use a regular resource transfer with `TEInstanceAddResourceTransfer()` or `TEInstanceGetResourceTransfer()`.

-When transferring a texture *to* TouchEngine, schedule a signal for the semaphore with a known value, then pass the semaphore and value to `TEInstanceAddVulkanTextureTransfer()` or `TEInstanceAddTextureTransfer()`.
-TouchEngine will schedule a wait for the provided value before utilising the texture.
+When transferring a resource *to* TouchEngine, schedule a signal for the semaphore with a known value, then pass the semaphore and value to `TEInstanceAddVulkanTextureTransfer()` or `TEInstanceAddResourceTransfer()`.
+TouchEngine will schedule a wait for the provided value before using the resource.
-When transferring a texture *from* TouchEngine, `TEInstanceGetTextureTransfer()` or `TEInstanceGetVulkanTextureTransfer()` will return a semaphore and wait-value.
-Schedule a wait for the returned value before utilising the texture.
+When transferring a resource *from* TouchEngine, `TEInstanceGetResourceTransfer()` or `TEInstanceGetVulkanTextureTransfer()` will return a semaphore and wait-value.
+Schedule a wait for the returned value before using the resource.

 Allowing users to reference known TouchDesigner objects